-Encaustic is the name for both a painting medium of wax mixed with damar resin and a painting process involving heat to apply and fuse the medium.
-The name Encaustic comes from the greek enkaustikos which means “to heat” or “to burn”.
+Encaustic is the name for both a painting medium of wax and a painting process involving heat to apply and fuse the medium.
+The name Encaustic comes from the greek enkaustikos which means to burn in.
 Heat is used throughout the encaustic painting process.

 Here you’ll learn about encaustic painting techniques & tools.
 Whether you’re a beginner learning to paint with encaustic or an experienced artist, I invite you to add your comments to share your knowledge and inspiration about art and All Things Encaustic.

 Encaustic Wax Painting Tips, Product Reviews, & Tutorials for Beginners and experienced artists alike

 With the turn of a new year, like many others, I take time to reflect on the year that has past and to set goals and to dream for the year ahead.
 Reflecting on the Past Year This year, instead of sitting down to write out my reflections on 2017, I painted.
 Encaustic Paper Scrolls Here is the exact process I followed to make encaustic scrolls and adhere them to a board.
 I began with the pages of our 2017 fridge calendar and worked one month at a time.
 I spritzed some of the pages with walnut ...Read More

 A few people have asked me about a technique that I've been using this year.
 I call it Encaustic Ribbons.
 I'm sure other encaustic artists have done the same thing before but I hadn't seen it done anywhere.
 I stumbled upon this encaustic ribbon technique quite by accident.
 I took a painting that I wasn't in love with, warmed it up and with a warm paint scraper started to scrape off the wax.
 The wax came off in luscious smooth wax strips.
 Strips that were too pretty not to keep—so I saved them and started adding them ...Read More